-If your landlord does not pay the mortgage, taxes or water bill, the property may go to Sheriff Sale.
+If your landlord does not pay the mortgage or taxes, the bank or city may try to sell the property through a Sheriff Sale.
 Here is the process:

 - Bank or City will send a Notice giving the landlord a chance to pay.

-- Bank or City may file a Complaint in court.
+- Bank or City may file a Complaint in the Court of Common Pleas.

-- Property may be sold at Sheriff Sale to pay the Judgment.
+- Property may be sold at Sheriff Sale.